Hybrids — An Abbreviated History

 Type A3 tends to be have better health, although cancer is more common.
 White spotting and black fur are prevalent, although the black fur appears to be recessive.
 They tend to have short, moderately thick fur and retain more than the usual amount of eyeshine, allowing them to see in low-light.
 Amie and Anne Niles’ father was an A3.

 Type A4 tends to be more aggressive and lean, but taller.
-They tend to have a very high pain tolerance and are more expressive with their ears and tails.
+They tend to have rounded faces–not unlike that of the British shorthair breed–and large, rounded eyes.
+They are notorious for having a very high pain tolerance and are more expressive with their ears and tails than they are with their faces.
 Their fur tends to be long and thick, although this varies somewhat in degree.
 Despite the commonality of anger issues, they are generally charismatic and outgoing.
 Devon Carter’s father falls here, and Ash Bauer’s mother was type A4.
-This type was known early on for a high rate of early visual problems linked to genetics, but most of these appear to have been recessive as subsequent generations tend to have better vision.
+This type was known early on for a high rate of visual problems linked to genetics, but most of these appear to have been recessive as subsequent generations tend to have better vision.
 Dependence on taurine is not unheard of, but is very rare.

-Type B – also produces intelligent and gifted individuals, but they tend to be short-to-average height and extreme athletic ability with very slender, cat-like builds.
+Type B – also produces intelligent and gifted individuals, but they tend to be short-to-average height and extreme athletic ability with very slender builds and triangular faces.
 Strength is above-average, adult health is better than type A but with a higher instance of congenital defects and sterility.
 Nails tend to be flatter and more rounded, and shed their sheaths less often.
 They are known for their exceptional eye sight, but are more prone toward eye infections.
 They are also more dependent on taurine.